hoavu-cs/aku-chess-engine/README.md

 How to Play with the Engine in a GUI: you can use any UCI-compatible GUI such as CuteChess, PyChess, etc., and add the engine to the GUI program.

-The engine currently plays rapid chess at an estimated 3100-3400 ELO (subject to further testing).
+The engine currently plays rapid chess at an estimated 3100-3300 ELO (subject to further testing and vary greatly because I often make random changes).
 The main goal is to improve the strength through exploring new ideas in the search algorithm.
 In my opinion, there should be a clean search algorithm to replace or encapsulate multiple heuristics that take a lot of manual effort in finetuning (i.e., I want to bypass this as much as possible).

 This is a fun side project so any suggestion is welcome.